absmach/magistrala-docs/docs/index.md

 - Multi-tenancy support
 - Extensibility and customization support

-## Contributing to Mainflux
+## Contributing to Magistrala

-Thank you for your interest in Mainflux and the desire to contribute!
+Thank you for your interest in Magistrala and the desire to contribute!

 Take a look at our [open issues][open-issues].
 The [good-first-issue][good-first-issue] label is specifically for issues that are great for getting started.
 Checkout the [contribution guide][contribution-guide] to learn more about our style and conventions.
 Make your changes compatible to our workflow.